 IN SHORT: Split test everything from text, position, size, colour, buttons to see what converts best.

 "Have you tested the call to action on your blog?" - Optimizely.com

-People are more likely to take action if they see a testimonial from someone in a similar position to themselves OR a trusted authority.
+People are more likely to take action if they see a testimonial from someone in a similar position to themselves.

 Using testimonials in your opt in boxes can skyrocket conversions.

 A 34% increase was reported by Visualwebsiteoptimize when they started using testimonials